Accessibility Guide: Power Point

 - This is the same as the one you would use to show your participants (with speaker notes describing the content of each slide), but you need to be sure it is formatted correctly so a screen reader can read it

-- Be sure all text is not in Text Boxes test must be available to screen reader which can be verified by viewing Outline view (see above).
+- Be sure all text is not in text boxes, text must be available to screen reader which can be verified by viewing Outline view (see text boxes information above).
 Correct as necessary

 - All images, graphs and tables need alternative description

 - For directions on how to add ALT text to your presentation, go to Accessibility Guide Images and Graphs

 A text document of your PowerPoint presentation can be modified quickly and easily, can be read by a screen reader, modified for large print, or used to make a Braille version.

 - Convert the Power Point to text only

 - Open the PowerPoint in the create and edit mode